r-grandorder/tri-hermes/en/pages/Lostbelt/atlantis.md

 So...you're friends now?
 Grr, I'm kind of jealous.

 **Charlotte Corday:**
-Maybe it would help me get closer to {(M) him /(F) her} too if I tried speaking more informally myself?
+Maybe it would help me get closer to [♂ him /♀ her] too if I tried speaking more informally myself?

 **Charlotte Corday:**
 ...Would that be okay?